NIP henselian valued fields: Henselian NIP fields and tameness

 where every arrow is labelled with the corresponding value group.
 Note that $\mathrm{char}(K)=\mathrm{char}(K_1)=0$ and $\mathrm{char}(K_2)= \mathrm{char}(Kv)=p$.
 Let $v_i$ denote the valuation on $K_i$ corresponding to the place $K_i \to K_{i+1}$.

-By Lemma \ref{finite}, we have that $|K_1^\times/(K_1^\times)^p|$ is finite.
-Thus, using \cite[Proposition 3.2(i)]{Koe04} once more, we get that $K_2$ is perfect.
+By the first part of Lemma \ref{finite}, we have that $|K_1^\times/(K_1^\times)^p|$ is finite.
+Thus, applying the second part of Lemma \ref{finite}, we get that $K_2$ is perfect.
 Moreover, $v_2$ has $p$-divisible value group, perfect residue field and is separably algebraically maximal.
 Thus, by Corollary \ref{equi}, $(K_2,v_2)$ is NIP.
-In particular, $K_2$ is either Artin-Schreier closed or finite.
-If $K_2$ is Artin-Schreier closed, $K_3$ is stably embedded in $(K_2,v_2)$ by Lemma \ref{SE}.
-In case $K_2$ is finite, $K_3=K_2$ is obviously also stably embedded.
+In particular, $K_2$ is either finite or admits no Galois extensions of degree divisible by $p$.
+In case $K_2$ is finite, $K_3=K_2$ is obviously stably embedded.
+If $K_2$ admits no Galois extensions of degree divisible by $p$, $K_3$ is stably embedded in $(K_2,v_2)$ by Lemma \ref{SE}.

 In case $K_2 = Kv$ is finite, the definition of rough tameness implies that $vK$ is finitely ramified.
 In particular, $(K_1,v_1)$ is a finitely ramified henselian valued field with finite residue field.
 Thus, by the axiomatization of $\mathcal{P}$-adically closed fields (see \cite[Theorem 3.1]{PrRo}), we get that $(K_1,v_1)$ is $\mathcal{P}$-adically closed.
 As any $p$-adically closed field is NIP, we conclude that $(K_1,v_1)$ is NIP.
 As $K_2$ is finite, $K_2$ is stably embedded in $(K_1,v_1)$.